BYO-UPM/Craneal_CT/README.md

 ## Available models

 All models available for reproduction or transfer learning have been uploaded.
 Please refer to this [document](https://github.com/BYO-UPM/Craneal_CT/blob/main/Documents/available_models.md) for detailed information.
-We compared our model with nnUNet [1] and UNETR (UNet Transformer) [2] models.
+We compared our model with nnUNetV2 [1], UNETR (UNet Transformer) [2] and U-Mamba [3] models.
 The results can be found in [here](https://github.com/BYO-UPM/Craneal_CT/blob/main/Documents/model_comparison.md).

 ## Contributing
 Contributions are welcome!
 Please follow the standard fork-and-pull request workflow on GitHub.